How to Be A Master in Photoshop Pen Tool

 If you select the delete anchor point tool, switch over an existing point until the tool is visible and click.
 The point is gone, and the surrounding track segments are joined into one segment.

-100% Quality Clipping Path | Photoshop Pent Tool
+Clipping Path Photoshop

 100% Quality Clipping Path

-How To Use The Convert Point tool
+11. How To Use the Convert Point Tool

 The ‘Convert Point Tool’, accessed by clicking and holding the Pen Tool, allows you to manipulate exit point handles in the same way that you manipulate handles using the Direct Selection Tool.